 Follow the step by step process or choose what situation that best describes you:

-The Bureau of Labor Statistics of the United States Department of Labor has published figures for May 2011 stating that the average lawyer in Maine earned a salary of $101,990 that year.
+The Bureau of Labor Statistics of the United States Department of Labor has published figures for May 2017 stating that the average lawyer in Maine earned a salary of $82,610 that year.
 Lawyers practicing in certain areas of the state made higher annual salaries than average.
-For example, lawyers working in the Portland-South Portland-Biddeford area earned an average salary of $125,740.
-Those practicing in the Portsmouth New Hampshire/Maine area earned an average of $103,810 per year.
+For example, lawyers working in the Portland-South Portland area earned an average salary of $100,030.
 Lawyers in Maine specialize in a variety of areas, including health law, insurance law, federal and state taxation, natural resources and environmental law, workers compensation law, women’s law, child protection and juvenile justice, and elder law.
-If you would like to join the more than 3100 members of the Maine State Bar Association and become a practicing lawyer in Maine, keep reading.
+If you would like to join the 3940 actively practicing lawyers in the state and become a lawyer in Maine, keep reading.

 The Maine Board of Bar Examiners requires that you have a minimum of a bachelor’s degree before beginning your legal education.